AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-54264-error-when-customer-tries-to-checkout-with-negotiable-quote.md

 ## Issue

-An error message - "You cannot update the requested attribute.
-Row ID: store_id", appears when a customer tries to check out with a negotiable quote from another store view.
+An error message *You cannot update the requested attribute.
+Row ID: store_id* appears when a customer tries to check out with a negotiable quote from another store view.

 <u>Prerequisites</u>: